Interpretation & Debate

 The Fourth Amendment is the part of the Constitution that gives the answer.
 According to the Fourth Amendment, the people have a right “to be secure in their persons, houses, papers and effects, against unreasonable searches and seizures.”
 This right limits the power of the police to seize and search people, their property, and their homes.

-The application of the Fourth Amendment to all these activities would have surprised those who drafted it, and not only because they could not imagine the modern technologies like the Internet and drones.
+The application of the Fourth Amendment to all these activities would have surprised those who drafted it, and not only because they could not imagine modern technologies like the Internet and drones.
 They also were not familiar with organized police forces like we have today.
 Policing in the eighteenth and early nineteenth centuries was a responsibility of the citizenry, which participated in “night watches.”
 Other than that, there was only a loose collection of sheriffs and constables, who lacked the tools to maintain order as the police do today.

-Today the Fourth Amendment is understood as placing restraints on the government any time it detains (seizes) or searches a person or property.
+Today the Fourth Amendment is understood as placing limits on the government whenever it detains or searches a person or property.
 The Fourth Amendment also provides that “no warrants shall issue, but upon probable cause, supported by oath or affirmation, and particularly describing the place to be searched and the persons or things to be seized.”
 The idea is that to avoid the evils of general warrants, each search or seizure should be cleared in advance by a judge, and that to get a warrant the government must show “probable cause”—a certain level of suspicion of criminal activity—to justify the search or seizure.

 One of the difficult questions today is what constitutes a “search”?
 If the police standing in Times Square in New York watched a person planting a bomb in plain daylight, we would not think they needed a warrant or any cause.
 But what about installing closed circuit TV cameras on poles, or flying drones over backyards, or gathering evidence that you have given to a third party such as an Internet provider or a banker?